 “My day is better if I make their day better.”

 And she does.
-June spoke of one client, who is a young boy experiencing Down Syndrome.
+June spoke of one client, a young boy experiencing Down Syndrome.
 Every time she arrives at his house, he excitedly waits by the door.
 While otherwise being nonverbal, he exclaims “yes!” when she invites him to sit with her at the table.
 He would always sit across the table from her, until one day he sat next to her and held her hand.
 It was a landmark event in his development.
-These moments, which may seem so small to many people, are huge to June and to the families.
+These moments, which may seem so small to many people, are huge to June and to the families she sees.
 She’s seen clients go from crawling on the floor to walking, against all odds.

 June cherishes these moments.
 She grateful that as a home health nurse, she gets to see these families on a regular basis, and over the course of their lives; she has the privilege of attending their birthday parties, milestones, and being invited into their home.